 Tidal beds are most commonly recognised by the alternation in the slant of internal bedding.
 In this example from the Woburn Sands Formation, Bedfordshire, dating to the Lower Cretaceous, the bed above the burnt log records current action from left to right.
 Above it, and in the bed behind the lens cap, the laminae slant from right to left.
 Such a pattern, produced by the alternation of ebb and flood, is known as herring-bone cross-bedding.
 The vertical zig-zag pattern is not always regular, for in one part of a bay the current might be dominantly ebb and in another dominantly flood, making one direction more frequent than the other.
 High rates of sediment supply caused rapid changes in shoreface topography and current strengths frequently fluctuated.

 Mud drapes are also characteristic of tidal beds – thin deposits of finer material that fall out of suspension during the interval of slack water.
-Where only the downstream part of a dune is preserved, the slanting subdivisions are often separated by mud drapes or laminae and may show the cyclicity of a neap-spring cycle, in which case they are termed tidal bundles.
+Where only the downstream part of a dune is preserved, the slanting subdivisions are often separated by mud drapes or laminae and may show the cyclicity of a neap-spring cycle.
 The approximate number of bundles constituting one such cycle will be either 14 or 28, depending on whether the regime is diurnal (two tides a day) or semi-diurnal (four a day), and bundles will thicken overall as the lunar cycle passes from neap to spring.
 This is a different style of sedimentation from herring-bone cross-stratification, for here there is no alternation of current direction.
 The tidal cycle is asymmetric and dominated by currents flowing strongly in one direction.
 Bed-forms are characteristically ‘sigmoidal’ as sand grains tumble over the crest of the dune and bundles become thicker as the beds build out.

 The photograph above shows tidal bars from the province of Lleida, Spain (click here for a close-up view).
 The deposits are Eocene in age.
-Below, a diagram illustrates how tidal bundles accreting as sand bars prograde from right to left can be linked to the lunar cycle.
+Below, a diagram illustrates how the pattern of stratified sand bars accreting from right to left can be linked to the lunar cycle.

 Tidal rhythmites are couplets of sand-mud laminae that accrete vertically.
 They are the equivalent of tidal bundles and typically show lenticular, wavy bedding, often with small-scale cross-lamination.
 The photograph shows an example from the Carboniferous of south-west Wales.
-The rhythmites occur in a channel – a remarkably deep channel for a tidal environment – incised by a powerful outflow, and the incision is an important factor in their preservation.
+The rhythmites occur in a channel – quite a deep channel for a tidal environment – incised by a powerful outflow.
 The funnelling effect has increased the rate of aggradation and thereby preserved a spectacular picture of the sediment supply.
-The thicker, more rippled laminae make up the lighter-coloured bands and consist mostly of silty sand – coarser material that dominated when the tides were strongest.
+The thicker, more rippled laminae making up the lighter-coloured bands consist mostly of silty sand – coarser material that dominated when the tides were strongest.
 The darker bands are mostly mud, when the tides were weaker.
 One set of lighter plus one set of darker laminae equal one lunar month (click here for a close-up).
 The sedimentation rate within the channel was 3-4 metres per year, comparable with the rates of ‘several metres per year’ documented in other locations (Couëffé et al. 2004).

 The frequently rhythmic nature of geological sequences requires an explanation.
 Why is background sedimentation bedded at all?
 Why are stratal thicknesses so regular?
-What causes the alternation between marl and chalk, or between silt and mud?
-In the case of chalk successions geologists invoke astronomical cycles: either precession (the 20,000-year circuit of the Earth’s axis around the mean celestial pole) or obliquity (the pendulum-like 40,000-year variation in the axial tilt).
-Conceivably such cycles could have long-term effects on climate that override local variability.
+What causes the alternation between marl and chalk, silt and mud?
+In the case of chalk successions geologists invoke astronomical cycles: either precession (the 20,000-year circuit of the Earth’s axis around the mean celestial pole) or obliquity (the pendulum-like 40,000-year variation in its axial tilt).
+Conceivably such cycles could have had long-term effects on climate that overrode local variability.
 However, although they accord with the overall framework of radioisotope chronology, the fossil and sedimentary evidence indicates much shorter periods.
-Geologists are having to choose between what their eyes tell them and what their interpretative framework tells them, and they are going with the latter.
+Geologists are having to choose between what their eyes tell them and what their interpretative framework tells them, and going with the latter.

 As we have seen, the chalk-marl alternations are better understood as warm-cool cycles produced by the annual cycle of summer and winter.
 With tidal beds there is no alternative and no debate.
 They are not products of 20,000- or 40,000-year cycles but of the monthly cycle.
 The direct evidence of the rocks themselves has to be accepted.

-Although what might be termed catastrophic processes are generally recognised for what they are, the world is still ‘brain-washed’ (Ager’s word, above) into avoiding interpretations of the past which contradict the multi-billion-year timescale.
-Perhaps only children can see that the emperor is without clothes.
-As we grow older, we become more critical in many areas of life, but our ability to perceive the truths of the natural world grows ever dimmer.
+Although what might be termed catastrophic processes are generally recognised for what they are, the world is still ‘brain-washed’ (Ager’s word, above) into avoiding interpretations of the past that contradict the multi-billion-year timescale.
+Perhaps only children can see when the emperor is without clothes.
+As we grow older we become more critical in many areas of life, but our ability to perceive the truths of the natural world grows dimmer.